Is Your Employer Liable for Car Accidents in Personal Vehicles?

 Can I sue my employer if I’m injured by a coworker driving their own vehicle?

-What if I’m driving my own car at my employer’s request and there’s no insurance?
+What if I’m driving my own car at my employer’s request and there’s no insurance coverage?

 How long do I have to file a claim against an employer in Illinois?